srithaja0111/phishguard/README.md

 # phishguard
 PhishGuard - Phishing blocker browser extension

 Abstract:

 It is a smart browser extension designed to stop phishing attacks.
 It checks the websites URL and to detect whether website is real or fake.
 If the site is dangerous, it shows a warning message to the user but also block access to the website to prevent any interaction.
 This improves user safety and reduces the risk of cyber attacks.
+Tools:
+1.Visualstudio code(vs code) - Used for writing and editing code and supports extension for HTML,CSS,JavaScript 2.Google Chrome Browser - Used to run and test the extension 3.Git - Used for version control
 Architecture:
 User → Opens Website → Extension Captures URL → Detection System Checks.
 If Safe → Allow Access